 8 Steps To Get Better Sleep Tonight

 Sleep deprivation is proven to change almost everything in our bodies.
-Memory issues, mood changes, weakened immunity, slower metabolism, high blood pressure, weight gain and so much more are attributed to lack of good sleeping habits.
+Memory issues, mood changes, weakened immunity, slower metabolism, high blood pressure, weight gain and so much more are attributed to a lack of good sleeping habits.

 What can we do to get better sleep?

 Here are 8 tricks you can use to step up your sleep game.

 Keep a consistent schedule of when you go to bed and when you wake up every day.
 Even during the weekends.
 Keeping a consistent schedule will help your body fall asleep faster.
 It will also assure you that you get the right amount of hours of sleep every night.
 Adults should reach for an average of 7-9 hours of sleep per night.
 Once this becomes a routine you will notice that waking up in the morning becomes easier.

 If you wake up before the alarm, don’t snooze the extra 10 minutes in bed.
 Instead, you should get up and avoid risking falling into a new deep sleep.
 This would cause you to feel even more groggy.

 Turn off the electronic devices in your bedroom such as TVs, computers, and phones.